 For beginning preppers, here are more simple ideas for getting started.
-Experienced preppers might even find a few useful reminders!
+This is about how basic can you get and still become more prepared, but even experienced preppers may find a few useful reminders!

-- On a related note, start getting in shape.
-I’ve taken this advice and have lost 40 pounds, and so can you!
+3. On a related note, start getting in shape.
+I’ve taken this advice and lost 40 pounds, and so can you!
 A physically fit body at a normal weight will be less inclined toward dozens of health issues.
 It also makes survival and preparedness a whole lot easier.

-- Buy at least 10 pre-1965 quarters each month.
-You can purchase these on eBay and at local coin stores.
+6. Buy at least 10 pre-1965 quarters each month.
+You can purchase these silver coins on eBay and at local coin stores.
 These quarters are 90% silver and this is an easy way to begin stocking up on silver as a way to preserve your buying power should the dollar and our financial system collapse.

 There may be links in the post above that are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission, which does not affect the price you pay for the product.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.© Copyright 2012 The Survival Mom, All rights Reserved.
 Written For: The Survival Mom

 Latest posts by The Survival Mom (see all)

 - Dehydrated Dinners: 21 Tips for getting started - July 6, 2015

 - 9 Tips to Avoid the Summertime Prepping Slump - July 3, 2015

 - 12 Tips for Living Out of Your Car - July 1, 2015